 Snowed In

-So I turned the light on and read for a while, waiting.
+So, I turned on the light and read for a while, waiting.
 I could be dressed and snowshoeing in about five minutes if he called.
 But the phone didn't ring a second time.

-The call-out said there was a family with three very young children "stuck in a snowbank somewhere" on the Mogollon Rim.
-That would be about an hour and a half drive ... in good weather.
-I'd heard on the scanner that part of Lake Mary Rd. was closed due to snow drifts, so there would also be a detour around Mormon Lake.
-The drive in those conditions, towing the snowcat and snowmobiles, could easily take hours.
-I thought about my teammates--whoever was out there--throughout the night, wondering how it was going.
-I thought about the stranded family too.
-Sometimes the Mogollon Rim gets more snow than we do here in Flagstaff, and we were pushing two feet by the middle of the night.
+The call-out message said a family with three very young children was "stuck in a snowbank somewhere" on the Mogollon Rim.
+That would be about an hour-and-a-half drive in good weather.
+I'd heard on the scanner that part of Lake Mary Road was closed due to snow drifts, so a drive to the rim right now would also include a detour around Mormon Lake.
+In those conditions, towing the snowcat and snowmobiles could easily take hours.

 So I don't know what happened last night or if the team is even back yet.
 If I hear anything or read something in the paper, I'll let you know.
 In the meantime, it's back outside to continue digging out, so I can be ready for the next call.